Going Solo support group

 Call us at 734.973.6779.
 If you are intimidated by the phone, you can also contact us through email at info@womenscentersemi.org.

-We will call to tell you more about how the group works, and sign you up for our mailing list.
+Our group facilitator, Paula Michalak, MA, LPC, will follow up with you to explain more about how the group works, and sign you up for our mailing list.
 You can use the Zoom link when the time is right for you.

 The group is topical from week-to-week, focusing on moving forward.
 We welcome you to drop in — everyone is new at some time, so we understand what it feels like to show up for the first time.